Origin

 Surgeons increasingly reject this compromise.
 The clinical trend toward non-irradiated tissue reflects a growing understanding that preserved biological activity translates directly to better patient outcomes — faster fusion, stronger integration, reduced complications.

 PuroGen recognized this from the beginning.
-The result is a portfolio of sterilization technologies — T10⁶® and SteriFlex™ — purpose-built to achieve terminal sterilization without biological compromise.
+The result is T10⁶® — a process designation built on a proprietary cold sterilization stage and the SteriFlex™ VHP platform, purpose-built to achieve terminal sterilization without biological compromise.

 Heritage